gnaadev/k/README.md

 ## Glossary:
 `db.json` - the 'database' that holds whitelisted users which in our humble opinion is a pretty decent idea.
 > DID: Discord ID, RID: Roblox User ID of the person you want to whitelist
+> obviously you will have to host your own db.json or just remove that from the code lol

 `src.lua` - the bot source.